-Our Supervisory Assistants work in co-operation with the teaching staff and Headteacher in upholding our expectations of good behaviour throughout the lunchtime period and an informative dialogue is maintained.
+Our Supervisory Assistants work in co-operation with the teaching staff and Head of School and Executive Head in upholding our expectations of good behaviour throughout the lunchtime period and an informative dialogue is maintained.
 The Supervisory Assistants should have a Handbook of Information, which details our expectations of behaviour and provides practical guidance on strategies to be employed to minimise undesirable or disruptive behaviours.
-LSAs should receive training on a regular basis and have a termly meeting with a member of the teaching staff who is responsible for the LSAs.
+LSAs should receive training on a regular basis and have a termly meeting.